 Credit for Prior and Related Study

 The sequence of assignments in Parts 1 and 2 of the Examination is both developmental and inter-related, and all examinations and project assessments are mandatory.
-Credit for Prior Learning (APL), for Prior Experiential Learning (APEL), and for other relevant qualifications may be awarded, but only on the recommendation of the relevant Subject Examiner.
+Credit for Prior Learning (APL), for Prior Experiential Learning (APEL), and for other relevant qualifications may be awarded, but only in exceptional circumstances, and only on the recommendation of the relevant Subject Examiner.

 Applicants must submit transcripts of marks, together with a syllabus detailing the previous course of study for consideration.

-Such recommendation is submitted to the Programme Examination Committee for consideration, before reporting to the RIBA Examinations' Committee, which is the sole authority to award credit.
-Only in exceptional circumstances will candidates be given credit for subjects other than T1, T2 at Part 1; no credit is offered at Part 2.
-Such award of credit will not normally lead to a dispensation of time to be spent on the Programme, for candidates are expected to use any time gained for the structured study of architecture.
+Such recommendation is submitted to the Programme Examination Committee or the Programme Management Committee for consideration, which are the only authorities to award credit.
+Only in exceptional circumstances will candidates be given credit for subjects at Part 1; no credit is offered at Part 2.
+Such award of credit will not lead to a dispensation of time to be spent on the Programme.

 Acceptable English Language qualifications